American Clean Power

 Environmental, Health, and Safety Standards Committee (EHSSC)

-The Clean Power Environmental, Health, and Safety Standards Committee (EHSSC) prepares consensus standards, and related documents to facilitate EHS process and procedures relevant to worker safety, and environmental stewardship.
-The EHSSC is a leader in the development and industry acceptance of such standards.
-Our focus is to provide new standards for specific United States clean power industries, with consideration to or adoption of relevant national or international standards, and to represent industry needs with other standards organizations that affect clean power.
+The Clean Power Environmental, Health, and Safety Standards Committee (EHSSC) prepares consensus standards and related documents to facilitate Environmental, Health, and Safety (EHS) processes relevant to worker safety and environmental stewardship.
+As a leader in developing and accepting such standards, the EHSSC focuses on creating new standards for specific U.S. clean power industries while considering or adopting relevant national and international standards.
+Additionally, the committee represents industry needs with other standards organizations that impact clean power.

 EHSSC Subordinate Groups:

-• Offshore Safety Subcommittee: This group will identify and publish a standard of the adopted occupational health and safety practices and standards to be applied for offshore wind farms.
+• Offshore Safety Subcommittee: Identifies and publishes standards for occupational health and safety practices at offshore wind farms.

-• Offshore Safety Training Subcommittee: This group will focus on developing a standard to provide the offshore wind industry with an identified list of minimum and recommended safety training and medical requirements for persons performing work activities on offshore structures and vessels within the United States Outer Continental Shelf.
+• Offshore Safety Training Subcommittee: Develops standards for minimum and recommended safety training and medical requirements for personnel working on offshore structures and vessels in the U.S. Outer Continental Shelf.

-• Rescue & Self-Evacuation Subcommittee: This EHS Standard Committee’s Subcommittee will explore the development of a rescue and self-evacuation program for the wind industry.
+• Rescue & Self-Evacuation Subcommittee: Explores the development of a rescue and self-evacuation program for the wind industry.

-• Service Lift Task Force: To evaluate ANSI/ASME A17.8 (Standard for Wind Turbine Tower Elevators) and recommend appropriate next steps.
+• Service Lift Task Force: Evaluates ANSI/ASME A17.8 (Standard for Wind Turbine Tower Elevators) and recommends next steps.

-• Wind Safety Standard Subcommittee: To nationally adopt European standards that impact wind energy (worker) safety and health standards (EN 50308 and others).
+• Wind Safety Standard Subcommittee: Aims to nationally adopt European standards impacting worker safety and health in wind energy (such as EN 50308).

 Workforce Standards Committee (WSC)

-The ACP WSC prepares consensus standards documents to facilitate uniform workforce competencies.
-The ACP WSC is a leader in the development and industry acceptance of consensus standards related to workforce training and competencies.
+The ACP Workforce Standards Committee (WSC) prepares consensus standards documents to facilitate uniform workforce competencies.
+As a leader in developing and accepting standards related to workforce training and competencies, the WSC enhances workforce effectiveness.

 WSC Subordinate Groups:

-• Wind Technician Entry-Level Minimum Standard Subcommittee: This group will develop the draft standard for minimum entry-level wind technicians – curriculum/learning objectives.
+• Wind Technician Entry-Level Minimum Standard Subcommittee: Creates draft standards for minimum entry-level qualifications for wind technicians, including curriculum and learning objectives.

-• Workforce Definition Standards Subcommittee: To develop a document to standardize terms and definitions, which would incorporate other ANSI and known standards, for workforce purposes.
+• Workforce Definition Standards Subcommittee: Standardizes terms and definitions, incorporating ANSI and known standards for workforce purposes.

-• Electrical Task Force: The task force will evaluate potential paths forward for electrical standards in the US given the known conflicts between various domestic and international standards.
+• Electrical Task Force: Evaluates pathways for establishing electrical standards in the U.S., addressing conflicts between domestic and international standards.

 • Floating Offshore Working Group